danielgospodinow/danielgospodinow.com/content/interests.md

 I enjoy interacting with animals regardless of their kind.
 I especially love cats and dogs.

-A cat named Sofi, born in Sofia, Bulgaria and adopted from there, is our big, fluffy, and loving family member.
+A cat named Sofi, born in Sofia, Bulgaria and adopted from there, is our chubby, fluffy, and loving family member.

 ![Sofi](https://i.imgur.com/ltDbeII.jpg)